warlookq3/edx-documentation/en_us/edx_style_guide/source/preferred.rst

       Exception: In the glossary, cross-references to other glossary entries begin with, "See ``:ref:`{topic name}```" if the current entry consists only of the cross reference.
-To refer to a related entry, use, "See also ``:ref:`{topic name}```".
+To refer to a related entry, use "See also ``:ref:`{topic name}```".

       To include a cross-reference inline, extend the cross-reference to